KSAMissionCtrl/FlightTracker/README.md

 * [FT] note the number of crew aboard and use that to calculate in real-time the remaining duration for any included life support resources (need to decide what life support system to use first - USI or TAC)
 * [FT/CR] back-end interface that allows creation/modification of records through the website when detecting the missionctrl cookie for updating craft and crew databases
 * [FT/CR] [push notifications](https://developer.mozilla.org/en-US/docs/Web/API/Push_API)?
+* [FT] SCANsat support - satellites equipped with scanners will reveal satellite, terrain, slope and biome layers for surface maps.
+Since no one will be watching this happen in real-time throughout the whole process, the state of the map needs to be shown from whatever time the user visits, so this whole process needs to be pre-calculated so it can be played back from any point.
+Current idea is to run the orbital plotting/tracking in the Flight Tracker at accelerated speed to gather up and then store the data.
+Unsure yet how to hide the map and show only swaths as defined by the satellite's altitude and FOV.

 ### Change Log